-ISO is an independent, non-governmental organization made up of members from the national standards bodies of 161 countries.
+ISO is an independent, non-governmental organization made up of members from the national standards bodies of 165 countries.

 Our members play a vital role in how we operate, meeting once a year for a General Assembly that decides our strategic objectives.
-Our Central Secretariat in Geneva, Switzerland, coordinates the system and runs day-to-day operations, overseen by the Secretary General.
+Our Central Secretariat in Geneva, Switzerland, coordinates the system and runs day-to-day operations, overseen by the Secretary-General.

-The ISO Council is the core governance body of the Organization and reports to the General Assembly.
+The ISO Council is the core governance body of the organization and reports to the General Assembly.
 It meets three times a year and is made up of 20 member bodies, the ISO Officers and the Chairs of the Policy Development Committees CASCO, COPOLCO and DEVCO.
 The Council has direct responsibility over a number of bodies reporting to Council:

 The management of the technical work is taken care of by the Technical Management Board, which reports to Council.
-This body is also responsible for the technical committees that lead standard development and any strategic advisory boards created on technical matters.
+This body is also responsible for the technical committees that lead standards development and any strategic advisory boards created on technical matters.

 ISO is a network of national standards bodies that represent ISO in their country.

-There are three member categories, each enjoying different levels access and influence over the ISO system.
+There are three member categories, each enjoying different levels of access and influence over the ISO system.
 This helps us to be inclusive while also recognizing the different needs and capacities of each member.

 Read more about ISO membership.